VBernasconi/digital_musicology/milestone3.md

 <img src="images/corr_features.png" alt="drawing" width="450"/>

 One can observe that the physical variables (mode, time_signature, tempo, loudness, and duration) are only weakly correlated.
 The perceptual variables (energy and valence) are correlated with each other and to some of the physical variables.
 This is not surprising since both are covering similar perceptions of music.
 Energy explains the subject's perceptual sense of energy, while valence quantifies the subject's perceived positive feeling of the music.
-Therefore, the important correlation of energy with loudness is also intuitively expected.
+Therefore, the high correlation of energy with loudness is also intuitively expected.
 An interesting correlation to note is also that of energy and valence with time signature.

 #### Musical genres
-Regarding the different music genres proposed by the database, we can see the important increase of their numbers throughout the studied period:
+Regarding the different music genres proposed by the database, we can see a large increase of their numbers throughout the studied period:

 <img src="images/music_genre_yearly.png" alt="drawing" width="450"/>